 California State University

 Long Beach, CA 90802-4210

-The Office of General Counsel can either decide the appeal or send the matter back to the campus for further review.
-Students incorrectly classified as residents or incorrectly granted an exception from nonresident tuition are subject to reclassification as a nonresident or withdrawal of the exception and subject to payment of nonresident tuition in arrears.
-If incorrect classification results from false or concealed facts, the student is also subject to discipline pursuant to Section 41301 of Title 5 of the California Code of Regulations.
+A student incorrectly classified as a resident or incorrectly granted an exception from nonresident tuition is subject to reclassification as a nonresident or withdrawal of the exception and subject to payment of nonresident tuition in arrears.
+If incorrect classification results from false or concealed facts, the student may also be subject to discipline pursuant to Section 41301 of Title 5 of the California Code of Regulations.
 A student previously classified as a resident or previously granted an exception is required to immediately notify the Admissions Office if the student has reason to believe that the student no longer qualifies as a resident or no longer meets the criteria for an exception.

 Changes may have been made in the rate of nonresident tuition and in the statutes and regulations governing residency for tuition purposes in California between the time this information is published and the relevant residency determination date.
 Students are urged to review the statutes and regulations stated above.